 Further options available

-HEIDENHAIN offers further hardware enhancements and software options that can be configured and implemented only by your machine tool builder.
-This includes functional safety (FS), for example.
+HEIDENHAIN offers further hardware enhancements and software options that can be configured and implemented only by your machine manufacturer.

-For more information, please refer to your machine tool builder's documentation or the HEIDENHAIN brochure titled Options and Accessories.
+For more information, please refer to your machine manufacturer's documentation or the HEIDENHAIN brochure titled Options and Accessories.